aqib1/Revolut_Task/README.md

 --- | --- | ---
 GET| /user/all | Get all users
 GET| /user/:id | Get user by its id
-PUT| /user/:id | Create a new user
+POST| /user/ | Create a new user
-POST| /user/:id | Update an existing user
+PUT| /user/:id | Update an existing user
-DELETE| /user/:id | Delete an exisiting user
+DELETE| /user/:id | Delete an exisiting user by its id OPTION| /user/:id | Check user exists by its id
 GET| /account/all | Get all accounts
 GET| /account/:id | Get account details by id
-GET| /account/:id/balance | Get account balance by accountId PUT| /account/:id | Create a new account
+POST| /account/ | Create new account
-DELETE| /account/:id | Remove account by accountId PUT| /account/:id/withdraw/:amount | Withdraw money from account PUT| /account/:id/deposit/:amount | Deposit money from account POST| /moneytransfer | Perform transaction between 2 user accounts
+DELETE| /account/:id | Delete an exisiting account by its id PUT| /account/:id | Update an existing account
+OPTION| /account/:id | Check account exists by its id

 #### Sample JSON for User and Account